-Cookies, Pixel Tags, and Local Shared Objects
+C. Cookies, Pixel Tags, and Local Shared Objects

 Pixel tags are very small images or small pieces of data embedded in images, also known as “web beacons” or “clear GIFs,” that can recognize cookies, the time and date a page is viewed, a description of the page where the pixel tag is placed, and similar information from your computer or device.

 Local Shared Objects (sometimes referred to as “Flash Cookies”) are similar to standard cookies except that they can be larger and are downloaded to a computer or mobile device by the Adobe Flash media player.
 Please note that you may need to take additional steps beyond changing your browser settings to refuse or disable Local Shared Objects and similar technologies.
 For example, Local Shared Objects can be controlled through the instructions on Adobe’s Setting Manager page.
-If you choose to refuse, disable, or delete these technologies, some of the functionality of the Services may no longer be available to you.
+If you choose to refuse, disable, or delete these technologies, some of the functionality of our website may no longer be available to you.

 GPS (global positioning systems) software, geo-filtering, and other location-aware technologies locate (sometimes precisely) you for purposes such as verifying your location and delivering or restricting relevant content based on your location.